postkevone/tiddlyresearch/README.md

 * Deleting a note won't delete its nodes, you need to delete them manually first

-* Anki cards support only unlinked references (you can still use backlinks but only for direct reference)
+* Anki cards support only unlinked references (you can still use backlinks but only for linking to a note)

 * Anki cards don't support images (you can still use them in TiddlyResearch but you won't be able to see them in Anki)